SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 ![](https://github.com/SeeedDocument/CAN_BUS_Shield/blob/master/image/Can_bus_shield_all.jpg?raw=true)

 **CAN-BUS** is a common industrial bus because of its long travel distance, medium communication speed and high reliability.
-It is commonly found on modern machine tools and as an automotive diagnostic bus.
+It is commonly found on modern machine tools, such as an automotive diagnostic bus.

 This CAN-BUS Shield adopts **MCP2515** CAN Bus controller with SPI interface and **MCP2551** CAN transceiver to give your Arduino/Seeeduino CAN-BUS capability.
 With an **OBD-II** converter cable added on and the OBD-II library imported, you are ready to build an onboard diagnostic device or data logger.